-Some task is to be accomplished but there aren’t the necessary features to have it done.
-Or when there are other easy apps, probably the cloud-based apps, which are already available online through which this particular task can be completed easier and faster, then the employee is going to download this external app without the permission of the enterprise.
-So the task of the employee is completed without the enterprise being aware of what was used to complete this task.
+When there are other secure apps, probably the cloud-based apps, which are already available online through which this particular task can be completed, then the employee is going to download this external app without the permission of the enterprise.

-The task will be completed by the employee through his own developed application without the knowledge of the enterprise.
-Here the employee may take the help of unsanctioned apps to build his application.
+The employee will complete the task through his developed application without the knowledge of the enterprise.
+Here the employee may take the help of unsanctioned apps to build his form.

 There are five major risks associated with shadow IT that corporations must be aware of, which are as follows:

 Hand-in-hand with a CloudCodes CASB solution, Shadow IT can be controlled, even though it cannot be prevented, and this control can be in the hands of the enterprise.
-CloudCodes offers a bundled package of a very robust algorithm of a CASB solution to enterprises working with cloud that bridges all the gaps between cloud and the enterprise in relation to data security and data access.
+CloudCodes offers a package of a robust algorithm of CASB solutions for enterprises with the cloud.
+It bridges all the gaps between the cloud and the enterprise concerning data security and data access.
 Its Shadow IT module is so impeccable to overcast its shadow on Shadow IT threats and helps enterprises eliminate any such threat near perfectly.